-A shelter-in-place training video has been created and is available for schools' use on the district's website.
+A shelter-in-place training video is available for schools' use.

 D. Earthquake/Drop, Cover, and Hold On

 The threat of an earthquake in Washington is ever-present.
 The standard functional response to an earthquake is drop, cover, and hold on.
 When an earthquake occurs, the danger can persist for some time.